Mariah Carey Shares How She Used To Confide In Prince And Shows Wedding Dress She Would Have Worn On Big Day With Packer

 — —— Global —— (@Global_00) January 12, 2017

-‘It’s the last fitting with my dress,’ the Grammy winner says.
+“It’s the last fitting with my dress,” the Grammy winner says.

-‘Also, we’re gonna do a fitting with Monroe (her daughter).’
+“Also, we’re gonna do a fitting with Monroe (her daughter).

 Little Monroe gives her nod of approval as she tries on a pink tulle dress.